GoogleCloudDataproc/cloud-dataproc/spark-translate/README.md

-This repository contains a simple demo Spark application that translates words using Google's Translation API and running on Cloud Dataproc.
+This example is a simple demo Spark application that translates words using Google's Translation API and running on Cloud Dataproc.

 ## Prerequesites